begbaj/vim-icue/README.md

 * Windows users: open `~/AppData/Local/nvim/plugged/vim-icue/templates` and create a new folder named as your theme;

-* Linux users: open `~/.vim/plugged/vim-icue/templates` and create a new folder named as your theme;
+* MacOS users: open `~/.vim/plugged/vim-icue/templates` and create a new folder named as your theme;

 Under your theme folder, create the following files: